codefenix-dev/uMRC/README.md

 **X-Bit** of **x-big.org**: testing and feedback.

-X-Bit is a veteran sysop and league coordinator of the X-League (777) Inter-BBS network which re-launched in 2025.
+xbit is a veteran sysop and league coordinator of the X-League (777) Inter-BBS network which re-launched in 2025.
 If you're interested in joining the network, check out these links below:

 - https://x-bit.org
 - telnet://x-bit.org
 - ssh://x-bit.org:22222

+xbit also contributed the "l33t" and "stars" themes!

 **Exodus** of **The Titantic BBS**: testing and feedback.